 Parents drive up to the area and stop.
 The children get out of the car on the side of the pavement, helped by our staff or parent helpers.
 We encourage them not to get out of the car on the side of the road and the idea is that parents remain in the car at this time.
 The children wait on the pavement with our staff/volunteers and the parent then leaves.
 Once we have approximately 5-10 pupils waiting, a member of staff escort the children onto the school grounds via the Junior Playground.
 We have members of staff waiting in the playground to supervise them until the bell rings.
 Children in Reception, Year 1 and Year 2 are kept under close supervision by staff in a specific section, whereas KS2 pupils may play elsewhere in the playground.
 When the bell rings, pupils in Reception, Y1 and Y2 are escorted to their classrooms by three different members of staff.

 If any parents or carers are available to help during the drop off each morning, then they should contact Bev Shaw in the School Office.

 Modeshift STARS is the national schools' award scheme that has been established to recognise schools that have demonstrated excellence in supporting cycling, walking and other forms of sustainable travel.
 The scheme encourages schools across the country to join in a major effort to increase levels of sustainable and active travel in order to improve the health and well-being of children and young people.

-The Eco Warriors are currently working towards the Bronze level.
+We received the Bronze Award last year and have recently applied for Silver.
 Our school demonstrates a commitment to promoting sustainable transport and has been able to identify travel issues and solutions as well as delivering a range of travel initiatives.